 Four of the children were holding onto mum and dad for dear life, trying not to make eye contact with me.
 I remember thinking, this is what a pediatrician must feel like when he has to give a child his first set of vaccinations.

-The final child on the roster, Ana, was screaming bloody murder at the top of her lungs as her mother dragged her over toward the group.
+The final child on the roster, Ana, screamed at the top of her lungs as her mother dragged her over toward the group.

-Obviously, this was not the picture perfect first day I had imagined.
+Obviously, my first lesson was not what I had imagined.
 It was exhausting and terrifying, but I learned some valuable lessons.
 Through trial and error, I developed the skills needed to control that class and make sure each child learned skills to keep them safe in the water.

 Over the next 10 years, I learned what to do and what not to do when teaching a child to swim.
 Most importantly, I developed techniques instructors can use to cope with the variety of issues faced during lessons.

-For students like Timmy, I place ‘super surfboards’ (usually just kick boards :)) on the deck and direct students to stand on one, arms out, so we catch the waves.
-I encourage students to keep their balance on the wobbly surfboards, which give me an opportunity to talk water safety and avoid pre-class chaos.
+For students like Timmy, I place ‘super surfboards’ (usually just kickboards :)) on the deck and direct students to stand on one, arms out, so we catch the waves.
+I encourage students to keep their balance on the wobbly surfboards, giving me an opportunity to talk about water safety and avoid pre-class chaos.

 All Aspects of Aquatics